mikiAtomMines/Automation/automation/README.md

 #Automation
 Library for automating experiment.
 The library has a hierarchy in place for the different classes.
 At the top, there is the classes from the file connection_type.py.
-These classes generalize methods for different connection types used by lab equipment such as TCP-IP, Serial, etc. Next in line are the classes from the file device_type.py.
-These classes distinguish between different lab equipment such as power supplies, gaussmeters, temperature daqs, etc. These classes inherit from connection_type.py.
-Next are the classes from device_model.py, which are specific models for different lab equipment such as the SPD3303X power supply, or the GM3 gaussmeter.
+These classes have general methods for different connection types used by lab equipment such as TCP-IP.
+Next in line are the classes from the file device_type.py.
+These classes distinguish between different lab equipment such as power supplies, gaussmeters, temperature daqs, etc. Next are the classes from device_model.py, which are specific models for different lab equipment such as the SPD3303X power supply, or the GM3 gaussmeter.
 These classes inherit from connection_type.py and from device_type.py.

 ## Classes from connection_type.py